 First, you need to understand that there is a little more to a durable power of attorney than just the document itself.
 Perhaps you picked that knowledge up from reading this article.

 If you want something cheap and easy, then you could expose yourself and your family to a potential financial nightmare.

-If you are concerned about protecting your assets from long-term care, then you need to visit an elder law attorney in Jacksonville, Florida.
+If you are concerned about protecting your assets from long-term care and you’re in Florida, then you need to visit an elder law attorney.